 What is a trade secret?

-A trade secret is any business information that is valuable because it is unknown to other parties.
+A trade secret is confidential information that belongs to your business.
 It can relate to any part of your business, for example:

 • processes